-The family orientation meeting is scheduled at the beginning of the school year to help family members become acquainted with the program and policies and to get acquainted with the teaching staff.
+The family orientation meeting is scheduled at the beginning of the school year to help family members become acquainted with the program, policies, and the teaching staff.
 After school has been in session a few weeks, a family meeting will be held to describe the curriculum and how children are assessed.
 Family members will be introduced to the website where they can participate in the assessment of their child's development.
 Other meetings will be held during the year with programs focused on topics of interest for families with young children.